Focus on the Principles Relating to the Taxation of Foreign Persons and Income

-The University of San Diego School of Law is a State Bar of California-approved MCLE provider and certifies that this activity is approved for 4.0 hours of general credit.
+Number of Units: The University of San Diego School of Law is a State Bar of California-approved provider of MCLE and Legal Specialization in Taxation Law credits and certifies that this event is approved for 4.0 hours of general MCLE credit and 4.0 hours of Legal Specialization in Taxation Law credit.

 Who Should Attend: Tax attorneys, CPA’s, Enrolled Agents, or any individual responsible for managing or overseeing a firm’s tax practice.